Skip to content

 Clutter Suppression

-Clutter caused by terrain, moisture, buildings—even bird and insect migrations—can wreak havoc on an accurate radar display, and in turn, value-added products generated by the radar.
+Clutter caused by terrain, moisture, buildings—even bird and insect migrations—can wreak havoc on an accurate radar display and, in turn, value-added products generated by the radar.
 In the late 2000s, the University of Oklahoma’s Cooperative Institute for Mesoscale Meteorological Studies (CIMMS) developed the initial implementation of the CLEAN-AP™ (Clutter Environment ANalysis using Adaptive Processing) clutter filtering technique.
 Baron partnered with OU, licensing CLEAN-AP™ for exclusive use in its radar systems.

 The advantages of CLEAN-AP compared to older ground clutter filters include: